 Fundação Calouste Gulbenkian

-Portugal, Europe, Portuguese-speaking countries, worldwide Armenian communities, and international
+Portugal, Europe, Portuguese-speaking African countries, East Timor, worldwide Armenian communities, and international

-In addition to the permanent Collections of the Calouste Gulbenkian Museums – The Founder’s Collection and the Modern Collection – exhibitions and the performances featuring in the Gulbenkian Music season and in which the Gulbenkian Orchestra and Choir always play a central role, the Foundation also carries out a diverse range of other activities interconnected with the Arts and both directly and indirectly: temporary exhibitions, speeches and conferences, awarding of grants and subsidies, training programmes, the Vasco Vilalva Prize (for heritage renovation and restoration), publishing books and running education based activities represent some of the Foundation’s initiatives ongoing in this field.
-The Music Service, the museums, the Art Library and the Gulbenkian Portuguese Language and Culture Programme, alongside the delegations in the United Kingdom and France, provide the key means of implementing these activities.
+In addition to the permanent Collections of the Museums - Calouste Gulbenkian Museum and CAM (Modern Art Centre) –, the Art Library and Archives, the performances featuring in the Gulbenkian Music season and in which the Gulbenkian Orchestra and Choir always play a central role, the foundation also carries out a diverse range of other activities interconnected with the Arts: temporary exhibitions, conferences, awarding of grants and scholarships, training programmes, the Gulbenkian Prize for Heritage (renovation and restoration), publishing studies and running educational activities represent some of the foundation’s initiatives ongoing in this field.